 Extra Credit!
-Math Made Fun: A Resource for Parents
+Math Made Fun

-Think back to those wonder years when you were back in grade school.
+Think back to those wonder years when you were in grade school.
 If you made a list of your favorite classes in school, where would math class be on your list?

 For many kids today, just as in the past, math is often at the bottom of their lists.
 Some kids have heard that math is hard to do from other kids, but also from adults.
 That’s unfortunate, because math is so important for so many facets of our daily lives.
-But math is also crucial for our long-term career and financial success, as well as national security and growth.
+But math is also crucial for our long-term career and financial success, as well as for national security and growth.

+Take the time to show them how math is involved in that person’s training and success.
 Yes, there are some careers that require more math skills than others, but most jobs involve math in some way.
 Even careers that don’t seem to require much math, such as music and the arts, actually benefit from a strong foundation in math.
-At the very least, you’ll need math to figure out the pay check you receive for any job.
+At the very least, you’ll need math to figure out the paycheck you receive for any job.

 For instance, say your child plans to be a veterinarian.
 He or she loves animals and wants to care for them.
 A veterinarian needs to have math skills in order to figure out the proper dose of medicine for a sick pet.
 Also, a vet must be able to maintain good financial records in order to stay in business.
 More importantly, math is a crucial part of the studies veterinarians have to undergo so that they know how to diagnose and care for pets and animals with illnesses.
 In short, although it appears as though a vet wouldn’t need to know math, take the time to point out that it does a play a big part in the work.
 Computer software designers, construction workers, teachers (not just math teachers), doctors, and bus drivers are just a few other examples of careers where math skills are necessary for success.

-Math can come in handy in many activities.
-For instance, your child may want to buy a shirt at the mall, but you insist that that the shirt’s original price is too high.
-A week later, your child notices that the shirt is on sale at 30% off the original price.
+- Your child may want to buy a shirt at the mall that is 30% off the original price.
 If he or she knows how to calculate percentages and can come up with the new price, you may let him or her buy the shirt.

-How often do you travel by car for a family vacation.
-Invariably, someone will ask “are we there yet”?
+- How often do you travel by car for a family vacation?
+Invariably, someone will ask “are we there yet?”
 This is another opportunity to practice basic math skills, so ask your child to figure out when the family will arrive.
 Your child will need to find out how fast you are traveling in miles per hour (MPH), then factor in the amount of miles left in the trip.